ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/README.md

 by licenses, biased fine-tuning, and data sharing.

-Our new type of DAO allows us to crowdsource and manage the multi-stage process of creating large AI models.
+Our new type of DAO allows for transparency and cost reduction in crowdsourcing and managing the multi-stage process of creating large AI models.
 We showcase the value of crowdfunded AI with its ability to find bugs in solidity contracts.
 The communication with the AI model and between the members is privacy-preserving and anonymous -- no IP or DNS.

 The DAO has a governance vault for voting and multiple funding vaults to raise